 Credit Points 10

 Coordinator Neil Perry Opens in new window

 Description Students will learn and apply Cost Benefit Analysis, the most commonly used economic tool in business, consultancy and government organisations.
-The unit is a core unit in the Economics major but is open to all students who have a basic understanding of economics and a desire to improve their analytical skills and employability.
-At the completion of the unit, students will be able to explain the economic foundations of cost-benefit analysis and they will have experience with analysing, critically evaluating and developing a cost-benefit analysis for a specific proposal.
+The subject is a core subject in the Economics major but is open to all students who have a basic understanding of economics and a desire to improve their analytical skills and employability.
+At the completion of the subject, students will be able to explain the economic foundations of cost-benefit analysis and they will have experience with analysing, critically evaluating and developing a cost-benefit analysis for a specific proposal.
 Students will also consider risk analysis and cost-effectiveness analysis.

 Student Contribution Band HECS Band 4 10cp

 - Explain the welfare economics foundation to cost-benefit analysis.

 - Distinguish between cost-benefit and cost-effectiveness analysis.

 - Explain the role of uncertainty and risk when evaluating proposals.

 3. Valuing social benefits.